 - Their prices exactly the same as if you were to go to the store yourself.
 Even when store advertised/promotional items are on sale and not reflected through honestbee‘s platform, you will still ultimately get charged the lower price.
 This is a really common scenario for NTUC’s “buy 2” discounts.

 - You can schedule your delivery any time between 11am and 10pm, and honestbee’s delivery slots are only 1 hour long.
-The fastest you can go from checkout to delivery is 70 minutes, though this is often not possible during peak hours (evenings and weekends).
-Sometimes the delivery may be a bit late, but if it’s more than an hour, the concierge will usually call you to make sure you’re ok with a later delivery.
+The fastest you can go from checkout to delivery is 70 minutes.
+Though this is often not possible during peak hours (evenings and weekends).
+Sometimes the delivery may be a bit late.
+But if it’s more than an hour, the concierge will usually call you and check if it’s ok.

 - They often have coupons and promo codes.
 As a former extreme couponer, I really appreciate the extra savings!
 Currently, they are running a promotion for